 Then the cloud is directed to Avanti, sacred place of Kurukshetra, of the Ganga and the mountain from which she descended.
 Further north appear the snow fields, till the Mount Kailas, where the beautiful place Alaka exists of where the Yaksha's beloved lives.

-Yaksha of Kalidasa's Meghadut Speaking to Clouds
+Yaksha of Kalidasa's megha-dhuta speaking to a clouds

 In the second half, of the Kavya (lyric), the scenes of Alaka are described, as also Yaksha's own residence.
 His wife's beauty, her surroundings, mental and physical conditions are described.
 The Yaksha imagines her emaciated body, sleepless nights and viewing through the window, the endless sky.
 When finally she is able to catch the huge dark cloud, it should deliver her the message that her husband is still alive and ever longing to see her.

 The Yaksha always saw her hidden in the different aspects of nature, which are vividly described.

 In creepers I discern thy from, in eyes of startled fawns thy glances,

 In the moon, thy lovely face, in peacock's plumes thy shining tresses;

 The sportive frown upon thy brow, in flowing water's tiny ripples;

 But never in one place combined can I, alas!
 Behold thy likness.

 The Yaksha advises (through the cloud) his beloved, to be courageous.
 One day, the sorrow will end and they would surely be re-united.